ryanmio/LittleFallsVA/README.md

 #### Deployment
 This script is deployed as an AWS Lambda function and is triggered by events from AWS API Gateway.
 Ensure the environment variable `MARKER_TABLE` is set with the name of your DynamoDB table and that your Lambda function has the necessary IAM permissions to interact with DynamoDB.

+## Meta Tags Management
+### Meta Tags Management Key Features
+- **Automated Meta Information:** The site leverages Hugo's capabilities to dynamically generate meta information for each page.
+This is accomplished using Hugo variables to extract necessary data directly from markdown files, providing a highly efficient, automated process.
+- **Unified Meta Tags Partial:** All meta tags are consolidated within a single partial, simplifying management and ensuring consistent implementation across all pages.
+- **SEO Optimization:** Proper usage of meta tags contributes to search engine optimization, enhancing the site's visibility on search engines.
+- **Enhanced Social Media Sharing:** Open Graph and Twitter card tags are employed to optimize the appearance of shared links on social media platforms, generating engaging, detailed link previews.

+### Meta Tags Management Technical Details
+- **Hugo Variables:** Hugo's template variables are utilized to dynamically pull data from each markdown file when the site is generated.
+For instance, `{{ .Title }}` fetches the title of the current page.
+- **Meta Tags Partial:** A dedicated partial file houses all the meta tags, included in the header of each page.
+This approach guarantees that every page carries the necessary meta tags, and maintains consistency throughout the site.
+- **Open Graph and Twitter Cards:** These meta tags are used to generate rich previews of the site's content when shared on social media platforms, including elements such as title, description, and a relevant image.
+- **Canonical URLs:** Canonical URLs are employed to specify the primary version of a page for search engines, crucial when multiple versions of a page exist, particularly in multilingual sites.
+- **Fallbacks:** Fallback values are set for descriptions and other fields that may not always be provided in the page's front matter.
+This practice ensures a suitable value is always present for each meta tag.

+In summary, this approach to managing meta tags not only bolsters SEO but also streamlines the process of maintaining consistency across all pages.

 ## Scrollytelling Experiences